2022 Bike travel cases

 Now that you have an understanding of the difference between cases we will go through each of our 5 factors to help you choose the most suitable bag for your needs.

 One of the first things you need to consider is the type of bike that you want to put in the travel case.
-Are you looking to put a road bike, mountain bike or another type of bike in the bag?
+Are you looking to put a road bike, mountain bike, or another type of bike in the bag?
 Not all bike travel cases will fit all types and styles of bike and it is important to check that the case you are considering is suitable for the type of bike you have.
-While many cases will accommodation multiple bike types, others are designed with a specific bike type in mind.
+While many cases will accommodate multiple bike types, others are designed with a specific bike type in mind.
 If you have an especially large frame you may also find that some cases will not fit your bike.
-Given the range of bike travel cases available on the market you will find a case to suit the type of bike you have, but you need to be aware of this up front.
+Given the range of bike travel cases available on the market, you will find a case to suit the type of bike you have, but you need to be aware of this upfront.

 If you are planning to use airlines with your bike and travel case then the combined weight of the bike and case is another important factor to consider.
 Many airlines impose a 23kg limit on bikes while others will allow up to 30kg.
 The heaviest case on the market weighs in at 18.5kg which does not leave much room for your bike if the airline you are intending to use has a 23kg limit.
 So make sure you know the weight of your bike when you are looking at different options and consider the combined weight of both.

 The next factor is how much you are able to spend on your bike case.
 The cost of bike cases varies significantly.
 In our table, the cheapest bag on the market is $US 42 (£30) while the most expensive is $US 1,190 (£852).